 All of my studies have been an opportunity to wrestle in new ways with who I understand myself to be, the story or baggage that I bring along in life, and the new ideas and interactions we are continually exposed to on a daily basis.
 This work of counseling is one that I have arrived at through my own self-work that I am still doing on a weekly basis.
 I consider myself one who is still journeying toward making sense of life and all its complexities.
 As human beings we are in a perpetual state of becoming.
 I have found it at times to be immensely painful, but even within this is a timeless truth that the beauty we so seek in life is born from the dross or bog of life.
 The life we so seek is found within and through the suffering feel.
 I have given everything to this work, and gained far more.
 All this to say that I truly believe in talk-therapy.

-I hope for each client I work with that they grow to have a deeper sense of meaning and connection in life.
+I hope for each client I work with that they grow to have a deeper sense of meaning, authenticity, and connection in life.
 I offer an accepting and comfortable space in Fremont to process your feelings and to begin moving toward a meaning filled and grounded life.

 I have experience working with